-Chinese automaker Zotye plans to sell a crossover SUV in U.S.
+Chinese automaker Zotye plans to sell a crossover SUV in US

 Following the compact crossover, Zotye is expected to launch a mid-size crossover and a sedan.
 A full-size crossover is also reportedly in the pipeline.

 In January, the Chinese brand made its second major step to enter the U.S. market.
-Following the creation of its U.S. headquarters, Zotye announced 19 dealerships that will be first to sell the brand's cars at the National Automobile Dealers Association conference.
-Unlike past brands that broke into the American auto market (Kia, Hyundai), Zotye won't stick to the east and west coasts.
-Dealers will also pop up in the heartland in states like Oklahoma, Pennsylvania, Indiana, and Kansas.
+Following the creation of its U.S. headquarters, Zotye announced at the National Automobile Dealers Association conference that 19 dealerships that will be first to sell the brand's cars.
+Unlike past brands that broke into the American auto market (Kia, Hyundai), Zotye won't stick to the East and West coasts.
+Dealers will also pop up in the heartland in states including Oklahoma, Pennsylvania, Indiana, and Kansas.
 California, Maryland, and North Carolina, and Florida will be major launch points, however.

 CHECK OUT: Chinese auto brand Zotye details its US-market push